Narendra Sawaikar: Political and legal career

 During college days Shri.
 Sawaikar was actively associated with Students Movement of Goa and had successfully led many agitations.

 Mr. Sawaikar also served as the Chairman of the Students' Council of Goa University.

 He began his legal profession as a junior under Justice Ferdino Rebello, the former Chief Justice of Allahabad High Court.
 He has also served as the Standing Counsel for Union of India and represented Govt.
 Of Goa in the High court of Bombay at Goa.

 He began his political career as Panchayat incharge and for 9 years worked as the General secretary of BJP South Goa, District.
 Later he was appointed as state secretary of BJP's Goa unit and State General Secretary of BJP Goa Pradesh.

 He also served as the Chairman of the Goa State Law Commission.
-He is actively associated with the Goa's cooperative movement and is with the Goa Bagayatdar Sahakari Kharedi Vikri Sanstha Maryadit- the state's largest cooperative society and is presently the Chairman of the said socity. since 2006, also he served as the society's Chairman.
+He is actively associated with the Goa's cooperative movement and is with the Goa Bagayatdar Sahakari Kharedi Vikri Sanstha Maryadit- the state's largest cooperative society and is presently the Chairman of the said society. since 2006, also he served as the society's Chairman.

 He unsuccessfully contested the 2009 Lok Sabha elections from South Goa seat.
 He contested 2014 Lok Sabha elections from the South Goa seat as BJP candidate.
 From 2014 to 2019 he was the member of the 16th Lok Sabha.
 On 5 June 2014, he took oath as member of the 16th Lok Sabha in Konkani language.